jlegatheaux/cnss/README.md

 Nodes execute two algorithms, an application algorithm and a control algorithm.
 Each of these algorithms is structured as an automaton executing actions associated with a pre-defined set of events, each one called an **upcall**.

 Among the most important upcalls are: *initialise(int now, ...)*, *on_clock_tick(int now)*, *on_receive(int now, DataPacket p)*, *on_timeout(int now)* and several others.
-Nodes automata may choose to use *clock_ticks*, if so, their periodic value in millisecends, is the result of the *initialise(...)* upcal.
-If the *initialise* method returns 0, no *clock_ticks* will be delivered to that algorithm.
+Nodes automata may choose to use *clock_ticks*, if so, their periodic value in millisecends should be returned by the *initialise(...)* upcal.
+If the *initialise* method returns 0, no *clock_ticks* will be delivered to this algorithm.

 Each upcall, but the *initialise* one, is triggered by the delivery of an event that got to the node.
-All events that should be triggered in the same processig step (characterized by the value of the *clock*) are delivered in sequence without any predefineded specified order.
+All events that should be triggered in the same processig step (characterized by the same value of the *clock*) are delivered in sequence without any predefineded specified order.

 The definition of the interfaces of the two algorithms executed by a node are presented below.